zzjrabbit/marlin/README.md

 I'll write more on this once I get further in the development process.
 The TLDR is procedural macros + `dlopen`.
+There are some stub pages in the work-in-progress internal section of the documentation, such as [this page](https://www.ethanuppal.com/marlin/internal/how-it-works.html).

 ### Hardware simulation tools are slow!
 How does Marlin deal with that?